ICHP was formed in 1963, and incorporated as a

 that works with the Division of Government Affairs and staff to monitor

 legislation and collaborate with legislators.
 ICHP has a Political Action Fund that accepts donations and provides funds to state politicians who support the practice of pharmacy.
-In addition, ICHP now uses Voter Voice to help members participate in a timely way on important state legislative issues.
+In addition, ICHP now has a Legislator of the Year Award, honoring the state representative and state senator who make outstanding contributions to advancing public health and the profession of pharmacy in Illinois.
 Advocacy Center

 what other ways does ICHP impact pharmacy practice in Illinois?